zebrunner/carina/docs/advanced/driver.md

-All described methods are implemented inside `IDriverPool` interface and accessible by default from any test class.
+All the described methods are implemented inside `IDriverPool` interface and accessible by default from any test class.
-To access this functionality from another places like your services just implement this interface.
+To access this functionality from another places like your services, just implement this interface.

 > Each thread has their own named driver pool

-Supported Browsers: Chrome, Firefox, Internet Explorer, Microsoft Edge, Opera, Safari etc
+Supported Browsers: Chrome, Firefox, Internet Explorer, Microsoft Edge, Opera, Safari, etc.

-##Initialization
+## Initialization

 * **getDriver()** is the core method to start any Selenium/Appium session.
-It will create a RemoteWebDriver named "default" based on default capabilities from configuration.
+It will create a RemoteWebDriver named "default" based on the default capabilities from configuration.

-    1st call of the method in current thread should start new driver.
+  > 1st call of the method in the current thread should starta  new driver.
 Next calls will return existing object.

 * **getDriver(String name)** start named driver session using default capabilities from configuration.
-That's allow to start several drivers (up to 3 according to `max_driver_count` property)
+This allows to start several drivers (up to 3 according to `max_driver_count` property).

 * **getDriver(String name, DesiredCapabilities capabilities)** start named driver session using custom capabilities.

-* **getDriver(String name, DesiredCapabilities capabilities, String seleniumHost)** start named driver session using custom capabilities vs custom selenium url.
+* **getDriver(String name, DesiredCapabilities capabilities, String seleniumHost)** start named driver session using custom capabilities vs custom selenium URL.

 Example:
 ```